groue/GRDBObjc/README.md

     //   false when GRDBObjc returns true.
     @property (nonatomic, readonly) BOOL isInTransaction;

-    // When an NSDecimalNumber parameter contains a value that can be exactly
+    // When an NSDecimalNumber parameter contains a value that can be
-    // represented as int64_t, GRDBObjc presents it to SQLite as an integer.
+    // exactly represented as int64_t, GRDBObjc presents it to SQLite as
-    // FMDB presents all decimal numbers as doubles.
+    // an integer.
+FMDB presents all decimal numbers as doubles.
+    //
+    // When an NSNumber parameter contains an unsigned 64-bit integer
+    // higher than the maximum signed 64-bit integer, GRDBObjc crashes
+    // with a fatal error, when FMDB stores a negative value.
     - (BOOL)executeUpdate:(NSString*)sql withArgumentsInArray:(NSArray *)arguments;
     - (BOOL)executeUpdate:(NSString*)sql values:(NSArray * _Nullable)values error:(NSError * _Nullable __autoreleasing *)error;
     - (BOOL)executeUpdate:(NSString*)sql withParameterDictionary:(NSDictionary *)arguments;